gibson314/BreakthroughGame/README.md

 to larger board sizes.

 Here we want to implement agents to play the above game, one using minimax search and one using alpha-beta search.

+Features that were taken into consideration include “important pieces”, “connected pairs of pieces”, etc. Accept parameters' configuration to make the agent more aggresive/defensive.

+The demo game interface: